tjhorner/close-call/README.md

 ### Who?

 This project is created and maintained by the volunteers at [Eastside Urbanism](https://eastsideurbanism.org/).
+If you have any feedback regarding the project, we would be glad to hear it!
+The best way to get in touch is by opening a GitHub issue or joining our [Discord](https://discord.com/invite/zhXKQ4vMp8).

 ## Development